KeepSafe/TapTargetView/README.md

 A sequence is started via a call to `start()` on the `TapTargetSequence` instance

+For more examples of usage, please look at the included sample app.

 ## License

     Copyright 2016 Keepsafe Software Inc.